yeshwanthrayankula11/UMBC-DATA606-Capstone/docs/Project_Report.md

    - Streamlit App: [Visit the Sentiment Analysis App](https://umbc-data606-capstone-8zcuwcpdfrkqq8j5653hmw.streamlit.app/)
    - YouTube Video:

-   Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang

-   Author Name: Yeshwanth Rayankula

-   Link to the author's GitHub repo of the project: https://github.com/yeshwanthrayankula11/UMBC-DATA606-Capstone/tree/main

-   Link to the author's LinkedIn profile: https://www.linkedin.com/in/yeshwanth-rayankula-3b798a17a/

 # 2. Project Background

   -  What is it about?